United Nations Security Council Resolution 1701 – Israel – Lebanese Border

 2. The provision to any entity or individual in Lebanon of any technical training or assistance related to the provision, manufacture, maintenance or use of the items listed in subparagraph (a) above; except that these prohibitions shall not apply to arms, related material, training or assistance authorized by the Government of Lebanon or by UNIFIL as authorized in paragraph 11;

-8. Decides to extend the mandate of UNIFIL until 31 August 2007, and expresses its intention to consider in a later resolution further enhancements to the mandate and other steps to contribute to the implementation of a permanent ceasefire and a long-term solution;
+8. Decides to extend the mandate of UNIFIL until 31 August 2007, and expresses its intention to consider in a later resolution further enhancement to the mandate and other steps to contribute to the implementation of a permanent ceasefire and a long-term solution;

 9. Requests the Secretary-General to report to the Council within one week on the implementation of this resolution and subsequently on a regular basis;